bruce-hill/btui/README.md

     -- R,G,B values are in the range [0.0, 1.0]:
-    bt:withfg(r,g,b, fn) -- Set the foreground color to (r,g,b), call fn, then reset the foreground color to default bt:withbg(r,g,b, fn) -- Set the background color to (r,g,b), call fn, then reset the background color to default bt:withattributes(attrs..., fn) -- Set the given attributes, call fn, then unset them bt:setattributes(attrs...) -- Set the given attributes
+    bt:withfg(r,g,b, fn) -- Set the foreground color to (r,g,b), call fn, then reset the foreground color to default bt:withbg(r,g,b, fn) -- Set the background color to (r,g,b), call fn, then reset the background color to default bt:linebox(x,y,w,h) -- Draw an outlined box around the given rectangle bt:fillbox(x,y,w,h) -- Fill the given rectangle with space characters bt:shadow(x,y,w,h) -- Draw a shaded shadow to the bottom right of the given rectangle bt:withattributes(attrs..., fn) -- Set the given attributes, call fn, then unset them bt:setattributes(attrs...) -- Set the given attributes
     bt:unsetattributes(attrs...) -- Unset the given attributes